Case Studies of AI in Healthcare: Real-World Applications, Risks, and Lessons

 From our perspective, real deployments succeed when decision support is framed as “second look” rather than “verdict.”
 Clinics that treat AI as a structured checklist (flag, document, decide) tend to get better adoption than clinics that expect clinicians to “just trust the model,” especially when skin tone diversity and imaging conditions vary widely.

-3. CT and MRI scan analysis: extracting high-volume imaging insights for faster, more consistent interpretation
+3. CT and MRI scan analysis: finding useful insights from large image sets for faster, more consistent review

 4. AI-assisted breast cancer detection: supporting mammography reading workflows and reducing reviewer workload